 The Claims Administrator may make benefit payments directly to In-Network Providers for Covered Services.
-If you use an Out-of-Network Provider, however, the Claims Administrator may make benefit payments to you or the Out-of-Network provider, at our discretion.
+If you use an Out-of-Network Provider, however, the Claims Administrator may make benefit payments to you or to the Out-of-Network provider, at our discretion.
 Payments may also be made to, and notice regarding the receipt and/or adjudication of claims sent to, an Alternate Recipient (any child of a Subscriber who is recognized, under a Qualified Medical Child Support Order (QMCSO), as having a right to enrollment under the Plan), or that person's custodial parent or designated representative.
 Any benefit payments made will discharge the Plan's obligation to pay for Covered Services.
-You cannot assign your right to benefits to anyone else, except as required by a Qualified Medical Child Support Order as defined by ERISA or any applicable state law.
+You cannot assign your right to benefits to anyone else, except as required by a QMCSO or any applicable state law.